Diputació de Barcelona

 Implementation phase:

-Monitoring and evaluation Diagnosis / pre-project Implementation
+Diagnosis / pre-project Implementation Monitoring and evaluation

 Methodological approach: